a-n-irwin/a-n-irwin/README.md

 -->
 ### Hi there, I'm A-N-R-I

-I'm currently a C# developer, with some tendency to explore other languages.
+ I'm still finding my niche.
+I have a tendency to explore other languages.
 I love problem-solving even more than I love programming.
 I've had a run with coding since around 2017.
 During this time I've experimented a tad bit with HTML, CSS, JavaScript, Java, C++, Dart, and C#, amongst others.
 But I'm more of a generalist.

-🌱 I'm currently learning the basics of C#, and really looking forward to learning application development with C# and XAML.
+🌱 I find the web intriguing, so I'm currently learning web development.

-🔭 Currently, I'm working on a command-line-based retro-styled Snake game with C#.
+🔭 Currently not working on anything.

 My other interests, besides coding, include music, animation movies, series, and pretty much anything I
 find interesting.